Aelto/lv-server/README.md

 to be considered generic fragments so they might as well be coupled.

 Now whether they use events or append/replace DOM elements is up to preferences, but generally events encourage a more "stateless" way of thinking.
 Which can also allow for some of these fragments to be used outside their original places.

+# Problem 3: complex pages, numerous endpoints
+On the most complex pages it is easy to reach 10 or 20 endpoints just for the page.
+On top of that a single endpoint can result in two routes because there is the actix route and the one used to call the endpoint with real values in place of the params.

+## non-solution 1
+A solution could be to use actix' [url_for()](https://docs.rs/actix-web/4.4.1/actix_web/struct.HttpRequest.html#method.url_for) to avoid hardcoding the routes, but unfortunately it is as error prone as hand writing them with 0 compile time guarantees.

+## solution 2
+Splitting things in fragments, which goes against the Problem 2's solution.

+It might be a good idea to have different "namespaces" or prefixes for the
+routes:
+- `/` (no prefix) for SSR routes
+- `/app` for the domain endpoints of the SSR routes
+- `/frg` for the fragment endpoints,
+  - the fragments endpoints should then use a flat registration
+  - `/frg/{fragment-name}` where the name of the fragment uses the Rust Struct's name converted to snake-case.

+# Possible improvements

+- extractors to retrieve specific IDs such as books/libraries IDs
+  - common way handle errors on unknown records